(November 1952 – January 1953: Young Romance #51 – #53, Young Love #39 – #41, Young Brides #2 – 3)

 Young Romance #53 (January 1953) “That Girl in My Corner”, art by Jack Kirby

 Jack Kirby may not have been as prominent a presence as he once was but he still did some incredible art.
-The soliloquy splash for “That Girl in My Corner” is a great example.
+The confessional splash for “That Girl in My Corner” is a great example.
 What a moving figure the fighter presents; perhaps a little tired and haggard but by no means defeated.
 His girl presents the least interesting character of the splash but check out all the on-lookers.
 The background figures may not have played an important place in the splash but they are just the sort of added spice that provides the proper atmosphere.

 Young Love #40 (December 1952) “Fallen Idol”, art by Jack Kirby

-There was a time when the first, or featured, story almost always used a soliloquy splash.
+There was a time when the first, or featured, story almost always used a confessional splash.
 That has changed in recent months.
-Of the eight comics reviewed here only one of the featured stories has a soliloquy splash.
+Of the eight comics reviewed here only one of the featured stories has a confessional splash.
 That is not to say that the first splash did not always get good treatment.
 In fact I had a hard time choosing between two of Kirby’s splashes to present here; they both were so good.

 Young Brides #2 (November 1952) “The Luckiest Guy in the World”, art by Bill Draut